Türkiye – a Mega Project under the umbrella of an Inter-Governmental Agreement

 Role

-Leading strategic market entry, project origination, negotiation, and development
+Leading strategic market entry, project origination, intergovernmental negotiation, and team coordination

 Timeframe